"The End Of The Pilgrimage"

 by Jim Carpenter, Acrylic on Paper, 22" x 30" - In "Degrees of Separation" Melrose Bay Art Gallery

 , April 22 - May 18, 2014, Melrose, FloridaArtist Statement

 I am a water-media artist.
 I paint on paper both with acrylic and with watercolor.

-I paint because I am in love with the creative process.
-The final product may indeed teach me something about myself, about how I view the world, or about what I care deeply about, and as such each painting stands as a statement intended for me, and, I hope, one that will resonate with others.
-But the great satisfaction, the great fascination for me, is the getting there, going from a blank canvas to the finished product.
+I paint because I love the creative process.
+The final product may teach me something about myself, about how I view the world, or about what I care deeply about, and as such each painting stands as a statement intended for me, and, I hope, one that will resonate with others.
+But it is the getting there, the creative process of going from a blank piece of paper to the finished product that fascinates me and keeps me hooked on painting on paper.
 Although I am always present in the doing, I am still surprised by the way a painting ends.

 Various themes and imagery tend to run throughout my work: the theatre, dance, spirituality, and family.
-My 12 years of parochial school education, my background in dance, my studies of the theatre and my career as a theatre teacher, my practice of Cosmos Qigong, and my deep love for my family all inform that imagery.
+Twelve years of parochial school education, a background in dance, studies of the theatre and a career as a theatre teacher, the practice of Cosmos Qigong, and a deep love for family, all inform that imagery.
 I paint to explore and to celebrate these things that matter to me.
 It is my hope that I paint them in a way that reminds the viewers of something that matters deeply to them.